Mira, Veneto

 Mira is a comune (municipality) in the southern Veneto, northern Italy.
 It is part of the Metropolitan City of Venice and the 11th most populous comune of Veneto.

-It is situated on the Riviera del Brenta, midway between Padua and Venice and it is crossed by SR11 Regional road.
+It is situated on the Riviera del Brenta, midway between Padua and Venice and is crossed by the SR11 (Regional Road 11).
 The main attractions are the Villa Foscari, designed by Andrea Palladio, and the Villa Widmann-Foscari.

 The southeastern part of Mira is characterized by "barene", typical lagoon saltmarshes which are periodically submerged by the tide crossed by tidal channels.
 These barene constitute a third of the whole municipal area.